jumski/breakage/README.md

 ### Patterns

+Patches are used to play multiple patches simultaneously.
-Patterns are maps of track numbers to patchees.
+They are maps of track numbers to patch names.

 ```clojure
 (defpattern :intro